• Skip to main content

 It’s nearly impossible to find bottled tartar sauce that doesn’t have added sugar.
 Even low sugar store-bought tartar sauce is often WAY too sweet and competes with, not compliments, homemade crab cakes.
 Make your own.
 It takes 5 minutes and the flavor difference is remarkable.

-Be sure to chill your sauce to help it thicken slightly; if it’s still too runny, add additional mayo 1 tbsp at a time until the consistency is to your liking.
+Be sure to chill your sauce to help it thicken slightly; if it’s still too runny, add additional mayo 1 tablespoon at a time until the consistency is to your liking.

 A fork biting into a keto crab cake topped with tartar sauce on a small white plate.